How to Prevent Stockouts with Proper Stock Replenishment

 Now, you may well be tempted to use spreadsheets to track your raw materials being used in production, but the reality is that this method is incredibly inefficient.

-This is definitely one of those areas an automatic inventory replenishment system such as Smart Workshop Software can be of great value.
+This is definitely one of those areas an automatic inventory replenishment system such as Smart Manufacturing Software can be of great value.

 Your raw materials are booked automatically to sales and manufacturing orders so that they never overlap with each other.